-A grid such as this only concerns a 2D view of the battlefield.
+A grid gives us a 2-D view of the battlefield.
 We are going to assume that the grid accounts for each square being 5 ft. by 5 ft. or 25 sq ft. in size.

 We are not accounting for how high the line or the cone will reach, simply because well, it’s irrelevant.
 Everything can be done on a 2-dimensional plane because we are hitting enemies in front of us in some way.
 All we care about is if the Dragon Breath will reach them at all.

 Our Breath Weapon Choices